secmerc/materialize-threats/readme.md

 # :confetti_ball: Who is this for?
 Developers and security practitioners who want to perform 'graph' analysis on data flow diagrams - **using SQL**.

-`materialize threats` ingests draw.io data flow diagrams into a database, represents them like a property graph, then uses SQL to answer questions about them.
+`materialize-threats` ingests draw.io data flow diagrams into a database, represents them like a property graph, then uses SQL to answer questions about them.

 Today, we can answer questions like: